 A meal, usually for a large group, in which participants each bring a dish of food to share with the group

-A purposeful controlled fire set to thin out forests to reduce wildfire risk.
-Smoke from prescribed burns can cause pollution in Flagstaff.
+A controlled fire set to thin out forests to reduce wildfire risk.
+Heavy smoke from the prescribed burns can blow into the Flagstaff city.

 Red Rock Pass

 Many hiking trails in Sedona require the purchase of the “Red Rock Pass” to display on your vehicle.
 This pass is $5 per day and can be purchased at the visitors center or from machines located near the trail.
 If you do not have a Red Rock Pass in a designated area, your vehicle may be ticketed.

 Refers to the downtown area between NAU and Route 66, before crossing the railroad tracks